-On May 5, 2015, International Symposium: Human Rights Violations including Abduction by North Korea, organized by the Headquarters for the Abduction Issue, was held in NY.
+On September 10, 2014, International Symposium: Human Rights Violations including Abduction by North Korea, organized by the Headquarters for the Abduction Issue, was held at the United Nations Office at Geneva, Switzerland.

 The GoJ strongly hopes for the improvement of the condition of human rights in North Korea, including the early resolution of the abduction issue, and will continue to cooperate with the international community to strongly urge North Korea to take concrete action.